sarantium/ashvin/docs/twins.md

 - Less commonly understood is that digital twins can also exist for purely digital things - NPCs, codebases, bots - with no physical counterpart.

+- guardrails
+- UI/UX -->

+" A conversation between two or more perspectives in the heads of one or more designers"

+## A visual of all the artifacts?

 - Twins and agents precede generative AI

 ## :material-map-marker-plus-outline: Positioning